fbpx

 • Some states have established special avenues for children and young people to earn parole where they otherwise would not be eligible.

-Are individuals convicted of violent offenses eligible for parole in these states?
+Are people convicted of violent offenses eligible for parole in these states?

-States diverge on how individuals convicted of violent offenses are treated in terms of parole eligibility.
+States diverge on how people convicted of violent offenses are treated in terms of parole eligibility.
 Overall, many (but not all) of states require individuals to serve a longer portion of their court-dispensed sentence behind bars (as can be seen in the above examples).
-That said, most states do not allow parole for individuals who receive convictions for separate violent offenses.
+That said, most states do not allow parole for people who receive convictions for separate violent offenses.

 A few more examples:

 • Connecticut.
-In Connecticut, individuals convicted of one of four violent offenses— murder, capital felony murder, arson murder, and first-degree aggravated sexual assault—are parole-ineligible.
+In Connecticut, people convicted of one of four violent offenses — murder, capital felony murder, arson murder, and first-degree aggravated sexual assault — are parole-ineligible.

 • Nevada.
-Nevada does not exclude individuals from parole eligibility based on nature of offense, unless those individuals are condemned to death or sentence to life without the possibility of parole.
+Nevada does not exclude people from parole eligibility based on nature of offense, unless those individuals are condemned to death or sentence to life without the possibility of parole.

 How many times and how regularly may a person be reconsidered for parole following a denial in states that offer parole?